Cliff Lee: Pitching style

 By the end of his career, Lee had a four-pitch repertoire consisting of a fastball, cutter, changeup, and curveball.
 Of these, he considered his curveball to be his most effective pitch, but used it only sparingly, as he had better command of his other pitches.
 He also employed a slider, although he rarely included that pitch in discussions of his repertoire.
 David Murphy of the Philadelphia Daily News described Lee's slider interchangeably with his cutter as one primary type of breaking ball.
 He was not known as a power pitcher: in 2010, Lee's average fastball velocity was only 91.3 mph. in line with the MLB average from 2008 to 2015.
 Instead, he preferred to focus on accuracy and command, throwing the majority of his pitches for strikes.
 In 2012, Lee threw a strike on the first pitch to 71 percent of the batters that he faced, and he had the highest strikeout-to-walk ratio of any pitcher over the age of 33 since Curt Schilling in 2001 and 2002.
 His fastball in particular was difficult to hit, landing on the low inside corner of the strike zone.
 After his 2007 demotion to the minor leagues, Lee told Joe Jordan, then a scouting director for the Baltimore Orioles, that he had adopted a philosophy of throwing "Three pitches for strikes every night.
 That's the key."

 In addition to his command of multiple varieties of pitch, Lee was also known for his consistent and methodical approach on the mound.
 Rangers reliever Darren O'Day referred to Lee as a "technician", because he would not become emotional or alter his rhythm under high-stress situations, such as when multiple runners were on base.
 His Phillies teammates and general manager both noted Lee's composure on the mound as one of his strengths, as it allowed him to retain control of the game.
 Despite this, Lee's stubborn personality sometimes led to a short temper, such as when he appeared to intentionally hit Sammy Sosa with a pitch or would argue with his catcher mid-game.

-Having spent significant time in both leagues, Lee told reporters after his retirement that he preferred playing in the National League, in which the pitcher bats instead of a designated hitter.
+Having spent significant time in both leagues, Lee told reporters after his retirement that he preferred playing in the National League, in which the pitcher batted (at that time) instead of being replaced by a designated hitter.
 This preference was both because Lee enjoyed hitting, despite his career batting average of .175, and because he preferred games where he faced the opposing team's pitcher.